RohitVerma882/RLottie-Android/README.md

 ## Usage

-Lottie#init :- Add to application or activity onCreate
+Add to application or activity
 ```java
 Rlottie.init(this);
 ```